amandakoka/ARTWITHAMANDA/TESTING.md

 - **Expected Result**: The footer should be fixed at the bottom of the page.
 - **Actual Result**: The footer appears higher up, leaving an empty space below it.
 - **Status**: Currently investigating CSS and layout adjustments to ensure the footer remains at the bottom on all screen sizes.

-### "Remove Me" Button on Shop Page
-- **Description**: The "Remove Me" button on the shop page does not remove the item from the cart.
-- **Steps to Reproduce**:
-  1. Add an item to the cart.
-  2. Navigate to the shop page.
-  3. Click the "Remove Me" button next to an item.
-- **Expected Result**: The item should be removed from the cart.
-- **Actual Result**: The item remains in the cart.
-- **Status**: Debugging the button's functionality and ensuring the cart is updated correctly upon item removal.

 ### 500 Server Error on Contact Form Submission
 - **Description**: Submitting the contact form results in a 500 Server Error, although the email is successfully sent.